Black Country Singers have been around for decades but have not been at the forfront in country music as much as their white counterparts.

 Kane Allen Brown was born on 21st October 1993.
 He is a singer and also a songwriter.
 He first got into the limelight via social media.
 In 2015, he released Closer, his first EP, and soon after released another single in 2015 October.

 Kane signed with RCA Nashville in 2016 and at the end of that year, he released his first complete album that he named Kane Brown on 2nd December 2016.
-Again in 2017, Kane became the first artist who had a lot of his singles on all the five charts of Billboard country.
-His second album was released in 2018 and became the first position on the billboard 200
+Again in 2017, Kane became the first artist who had a lot of his singles on all five charts of Billboard country.
+As a black country singer, his second album was released in 2018 and became the first position on the billboard 200

 4. Aaron Neville

-Neville was born on 24th January 1941.
+Neville is one of the most notable black country singers and was born on 24th January 1941.
 He has Caucasian and also Native American roots.
 He is an R & B and soul American musician and vocalist.
 Aaron released his first album in the late ’60s.

 He released on A&M Records, the Grand Tour which became a platinum-selling with the lead single as “Don’t take away my heaven’.
 In total Aaron has released four albums that are platinum as well as four singles that were among the top hits in the US.